-Cohen Mann was a prizewinner at the Orchestre Symphonique de Montreal Standard Life Competition 2014, and the winner of the Yamaha Young Performing Artists Competition 2013 and Ben Steinberg Musical Legacy Award 2015.
-Additionally, he was a semi-finalist in the Houston Symphony Ima Hogg Competition 2016.
+Ron was a prizewinner at the Orchestre Symphonique de Montréal Manulife Competition, and the winner of the Yamaha Young Performing Artists Competition and Ben Steinberg Musical Legacy Award.
+They were a semi-finalist in the Houston Symphony Ima Hogg Competition.

-Cohen Mann has performed with various ensembles including the National Arts Centre Orchestra, the National Ballet of Canada Orchestra, the Esprit Orchestra, Yale Schola Cantorum, Toronto Concert Orchestra, Ontario Philharmonic, London Symphonia, Hamilton Philharmonic Orchestra and the Symphony Orchestras of Guelph, Kamloops, Kingston, Kitchener-Waterloo, Niagara, Peterborough, Windsor, and Vancouver Island.
-His festival appearances include The National Repertory Orchestra (Breckenridge, Colorado), L’Orchestre de la Francophonie, The National Academy Orchestra of Canada, and The National Youth Orchestra of Canada.
-He has toured to India, China, Russia, Estonia, Latvia, Portugal, and throughout Canada and the United States.
+Feeling equally at home within the orchestra, Ron cherishes performing with ensembles in Canada and abroad.
+In Ontario, Ron has appeared with the National Arts Centre Orchestra, the National Ballet of Canada Orchestra, Hamilton Philharmonic Orchestra, and the Symphony Orchestras of Toronto, Kingston, Kitchener-Waterloo, Niagara, and Windsor.
+Their festival appearances include The National Repertory Orchestra (Breckenridge, Colorado), L’Orchestre de la Francophonie, The National Academy Orchestra of Canada, and The National Youth Orchestra of Canada where they received the Award of Excellence.
+Outside of North America, they have toured to India, China, Russia, Estonia, Latvia, and Portugal.

 I put a lot of emphasis on a foundation-based approach and make sure that students build requisite technique to excel in their performances.
 I tailor lessons to each student’s needs in order to best guide them in their playing career.
-I sell my own handmade reeds exclusively to private students.
-During lessons, am will be able to ‘touch up’ older reeds.
 I also offer reed-making lessons for more advanced students.

 “I studied with Ron for about 2 years and it was really a cornerstone in my journey as a musician.
-His teaching methods are really helpful because he pinpoints what you need to change within a phrase or in your embouchure.
-He also gives little secrets or tips to improve your technique.
-In these 2 years, my tone has improved immensely, I practice more effectively, and most importantly, he has motivated me to play more than ever before.
+Ron's teaching methods are really helpful because they pinpoint what you need to change within a phrase or in your embouchure.
+They also give little secrets or tips to improve your technique.
+In these 2 years, my tone has improved immensely, I practice more effectively, and most importantly, Ron has motivated me to play more than ever before.
 Ron was a critical part in my getting into the Manhattan School of Music Precollege Division.
-He is an amazing teacher and I would recommend studying with him to anyone, especially those who want to go far with music.”
+Ron is an amazing teacher and I would recommend studying with them to anyone, especially those who want to go far with music.”

 “I was Ron Cohen Mann's pupil for two years, and am happy with the progress I made.
 Ron is a very patient and considerate teacher.
-He has a great knack for spotting a pupil's particular weaknesses and assigning exercises to help overcome them.
-His optimistic outlook was very helpful as I tried to tackle some long-standing problems in my playing.
+They have a great knack for spotting a pupil's particular weaknesses and assigning exercises to help overcome them.
+Their optimistic outlook was very helpful as I tried to tackle some long-standing problems in my playing.
 I hope my next teacher will have some, at least, of Ron's excellent qualities.”